Mani Kumar Chetri: Biography

-Mani Kumar Chetri was born on 23 May 1920 in Teesta Valley T.E., one of the oldest tea gardens situated on the banks of Teesta River in Darjeeling in the Indian state of West Bengal, in a gorkha family to P. L. Singh Chettri and H. M. Chettri.
+Mani Kumar Chetri was born on 23 May 1920 in Teesta Valley T.E., one of the oldest tea gardens situated on the banks of Teesta River in Darjeeling in the Indian state of West Bengal, in a Gorkha family to P. L. Singh Chettri and H. M. Chettri.
 He did his early schooling at the Darjeeling Municipal Primary School and Turnbull High School and completed his matriculation from the Government High School, Darjeeling in 1936.
-After passing his intermediate examination from St. Paul's Cathedral Mission College, Kolkata, he secured a graduate degree in medicine (MBBS) from the Government Medical College, Calcutta and the degree of FRCP from London on government scholarship in 1956.
+After passing his intermediate examination from St. Paul's Cathedral Mission College, Kolkata, he secured a graduate degree in medicine (MBBS) from the Medical College and Hospital, Kolkata and the degree of FRCP from London on government scholarship in 1956.

 Chetri joined the IPGMER and SSKM Hospital in 1960 as the director and a professor of the department of cardiology.
 In 1976, he was appointed as the Director of West Bengal Health Services in 1976 and served as the personal doctor of the then chief minister, Jyoti Basu.
-In 1997, when the Advanced Medical Research Institute was started in Dhakuria, Chetri was made the managing director, but he continued his association with PGIMER as an advisor.
+In 1997, when the Advanced Medical Research Institute was started in Dhakuria, Chetri was made the managing director, but he continued his association with IPGMER & SSKM Hospital as an advisor.
 The Government of India awarded him the civilian honor of Padma Shri in 1974.